AmalaJohn/CIS525AssignmentSeven/README.txt

 ==================================================================
 Running Instructions

-1. Start the Directory Server by using its hard-coded port number, certificate, and key:
-./directoryServer5 50967 Directory_Server-cert.pem Directory_Server-key.pem ca-cert.pem
+1. Start the server directory in the background: ./directoryServer5 &

 2. Start a Chat Server.
-Replace <port> with port number of choice and <Room Name> with a supported chat room topic:
+Replace <port> with port number of choice and <Room Name> with a supported chat room topic(see above):
 ./chatServer5 "<Room Name>" <port>

-3. Start the Chat Client with the Directory Server's IP and port number:
-./chatClient5 <Directory Server IP> 50967 ca-cert.pem
+3. Start the client on the same or another host in the foreground: ./chatClient2

 4. Connect to a chat room.
 The chat client will ask for ServerName, ServerIP, and ServerPort.
 Enter them in this format:
 <Room Name>,<Chat Server IP>,<Chat Server Port>

 Then you are set up to chat with others in the room!

+5.Remember to kill the server before logging off.

 ==================================================================
 Certificate Files